kanidm/kanidm/book/src/integrations/oauth2/examples.md

    kanidm system oauth2 enable-localhost-redirects opkssh

    # Map the group created earlier to the required OIDC scopes
-   # Use groups instead of groups_name is the group's name shall be specified via uuid or spn instead of name
+   # Use groups instead of groups_name if the group's name shall be specified via uuid or spn instead of name
    kanidm system oauth2 update-scope-map opkssh opkssh_users email openid profile groups_name
    ```